 To make a form that works well you need to be able to:

 - Use consistent styling to highlight special areas of attention,

-- Carefully Add Field or Form level help,
+- Carefully Add Table and Field level help,

 - Use columns to condense space,

 - Adjust the layout to fit the space available.

 dbFront allows you to do all this and more..